no1xsyzy/winrunner/README.md

 ## Installation (Extremely Fast to Create Minimal Runnable)

 1. Download the [zip archieve](https://github.com/no1xsyzy/winrunner/archive/master.zip) and unzip
-2. Open PowerShell with Administrator
-3. Goto the unzipped folder
+2. Goto the unzipped folder
-4. Rename `linkmaintenance.example` to `linkmaintenance`
+3. Rename `linkmaintenance.example` to `linkmaintenance`
+4. Open PowerShell with Administrator
+5. `cd` to the unzipped folder
-5. `Set-ExecutionPolicy RemoteSigned && addPath.ps1 && do.ps1` and enter
+6. Type `Set-ExecutionPolicy RemoteSigned; .\addPath.ps1; .\do.ps1` and enter

-Later, you can put more lnk files in `linkmaintenance` and add to `linkmaintenance\rules\rules.txt` and run `do.ps1` again
+Later, you can put more lnk files in `linkmaintenance` and add to `linkmaintenance\rules\rules.txt` and run `.\do.ps1` again.

 ## Installation